-SPAN 105 - Advanced Spanish I
+SPAN 105 - Advanced Spanish I (CSU, UC)

-Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Credit, de egree applicable Transfer: CSU, UC

-Conditions of Enrollment: Prerequisite: Spanish 104 with a minimum grade of C
+Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Credit, degree applicable Conditions of Enrollment: Prerequisite: SPAN 104 with a minimum grade of C

 This advanced course, taught within the context of Spanish and Spanish-American culture, is a survey of literature written by Spanish and Spanish-American writers.
 Students read and summarize the works of representative Spanish and Spanish-American writers to acquire fluency in the language.
 Written Spanish, with an emphasis on vocabulary building and functional grammar, is also included.